-Sawyer Premium Picaridin Insect Repellent, also known as the Fisherman’s Formula, has a similar effect to DEET, yet is safer on gear and equipment.
+Sawyer Picaridin Insect Repellent has a similar effect to DEET, yet it won’t harm gear and equipment.
 Picaridin repels mosquitoes (including the species that transmits the Zika Virus) and ticks like DEET but it also repels biting flies, stable flies, black flies, gnat, chiggers, and sand flies.
-At 20% active ingredient picaridin; this long lasting topical insect repellent is effective up to 14 hours (lotion) and 12 hours (spray) against mosquitoes and ticks, and up to 8 hours against biting flies, gnats, chiggers and fleas.
+At 20% active ingredient Picaridin; this long lasting topical insect repellent is effective up to 14 hours (lotion) and 12 hours (spray) against mosquitoes and ticks, and up to 8 hours against biting flies, gnats, chiggers, and sand flies.

-- Picaridin is actually more effective at repelling biting flies than DEET, which makes it a great option for fishing
+- Picaridin is more effective at repelling biting flies than DEET

 - Our 20% Picaridin is virtually odorless; it even has a mild citrus scent added to it which evaporates when dry

-- Our Picaridin Repellent will not harm gear or equipment.
+- Sawyer Picaridin Repellent will not harm gear or equipment

 - Effective for up to 14 hours (lotion) or 12 hours (Spray)